vinx13/naivedb/doc/documentation.md

 When a entry is removed from database, the record is simply added to a linked list containing other empty records.

 Besides, byte alignment technique is used for better I/O performance.
-The size of allocated record is always rounded up to times of four bytes.
+The size of record to allocate is always rounded up to times of four bytes.

 ## I/O Module
 I/O module provides uniform cross-platform interface to system file I/O APIs.